nuejs/nue/packages/nuejs.org/docs/settings.md

 ### language
 The value of `<html lang="{ language }">` attribute.
 The default is "en".
-You might want to change this to "en-us", "en-gb", "en-nz"... etc. depending on your dialect or "fi" if your content is written in the Finnish language.
+You might want to change this to "en-us", "en-gb", "en-nz", ... depending on your dialect or for example "fi", if your content is written in the Finnish language.

 ### origin
 Your full domain name including the protocol.
 For example: `"https://emmabennet.co"`.
 Nue uses this value to prefix the `og` property and later in RSS files.